ashbb/code_review/md/00101_Riddles_in_Shoes.md

 	- Color the surface of the window with a horizontal gradation.
 2. Lay out titles and elements
 	- Show title 'Riddles in Shoes'.
-	- Show line under the title.
+	- Show a line under the title.
 	- Show subtitles 'Question', 'Answer' and 'Score'.
 	- Align 10 stars under the line.
 3. Show a riddle and create an input answer area
-	- Click a button to show a riddle at random.
+	- Click a button to show a random riddle.
-	- Use these riddles.
+	- Use the provided riddles.
 4. Move down the star
 	- Click a button to smoothly move down a star for the question.
-	- If the answer is correct, align the star at the left-bottom.
+	- If the answer is correct, align the star bottom left.
-	- If the answer is incorrect, align the star at the right-bottom.
+	- If the answer is incorrect, align the star bottom right.
 5. Play Riddles in Shoes
 	- Finish the game after answering all riddles.
 	- Decorate the surface to your taste.